Bermuda Dunes, California

-The community's former name was Myoma.
+Bermuda Dunes formerly had the name of Myoma.
 The Bermuda Dunes Country Club was developed in 1958 by Ernie Dunlevie and Ray Ryan; it attracted celebrities such as Clark Gable as members.
-Bermuda Dunes is served by the Bermuda Dunes Airport.
+The community is also home to the general aviation Bermuda Dunes Airport.

 Geography

 Bermuda Dunes is located at 33°44′40″N 116°17′7″W (33.745, -116.285).

 The CDP's name originated from the Bermuda Dunes country club, a golf course community designed by William Francis Bell first opened in 1962 and the former site of the Bob Hope Chrysler Golf Classic.
 There are 10 other golf clubs and communities within the 5 mi radius, including Sun City Palm Desert.
 Bermuda Dunes Airport is located in the community.